Behzadsharafi/GoogleBooks/README.md

 # Google Books

-This a single page application that enables the users to search for books and get more details about a certain title.
+This is a single page application that enables the user to search for books and get more details about a certain title.

 [Launch the Live Site](https://zadbooks.netlify.app)